-Final thought on finding nerve pain relief with food:
+Final thought on finding food for nerve pain relief:

 Just as I have, keep searching for more foods for nerve pain relief!
 Don’t take “I don’t know” for an answer!
 If enough of us dig for information we can cure each other.